Natalitta/project_5/README.md

 <img src="media/docs/courses.jpg">

-Mobile version has only one courses displayed in a row allowing users to see the picture clearly:
+Mobile version has only one course displayed in a row allowing users to see the picture clearly:

 <img src="media/docs/courses_mob.jpg">